-What happened on January 12 News and Events on This Day in History on your birthday
+Find Out What happened 12th January This Day in History on your birthday

 12th January, 2003 : Maurice Gibb has died from complications following an operation to correct an intestinal blockage.
 He is best known as part of the group the Bee Gees

 12th January, 2006 : A stampede broke out on the access ramps to the Jamarat Bridge during the Stoning of the Devil which is part of the annual Islamic Hajj pilgrimage to the holy city of Mecca in Saudi Arabia, killing 363 people

 Cigarette stock had lowered value during this time, as in other times during which it was made public that cigarettes were a health hazard.
 The lowering of cigarette stocks actually started in June of 1954

 , when two doctors had reported that the death rate in certain ages of men who smoke was higher than those who do not.

 However, there was a period of time when cigarette stocks rose considerably again.
 Then, in 1962, they began to plummet again.

 responded to the cigarette health hazard in different ways, as well as the drop in stock prices.
 For example, a new filter-tipped cigarette was introduced during this time, which is what most people smoke today.